Skip to content

 Usage

-To populate (and update) your local IRRDB, run the following commands:
+To manually populate (or update) your local IRRDB database entries, run the following commands:

 cd $IXPROOT